Where can I learn more about Citizens’ Assemblies?

 Can I learn about Citizens’ Assemblies online?

-DemocracyNext is building a virtual learning programme on Citizens’ Assemblies, which we hope to make publicly available towards the end of 2024/early 2025.
+DemocracyNext is building a virtual learning programme on Citizens’ Assemblies, which we hope to make publicly available in 2025.
 Let us know if you’re interested, and be the first to know when it’s launched.

 Like to listen while you walk?